 What are the risks of taking omega-3 fatty acids?

 - Side effects.
 Omega-3 fatty acid supplements might cause upset stomach or diarrhea.
 These side effects are worse at higher doses.

 - Risks.
 People who are pregnant, or who have a high risk of diabetes, a high risk of bleeding (particularly those on "blood thinners"), or high LDL cholesterol should check with their health care provider before taking omega-3 fatty acid supplements.
 At very high doses, they could increase the risk of hemorrhagic stroke.
 Eating fish is generally the best way to get omega-3 fatty acids.
 But keep in mind that some fish contain higher levels of mercury: king mackerel, swordfish, and albacore tuna.
-The benefits of eating fish are thought to outweigh the risks, but it's a good idea to limit intake of these high-mercury fish.
+The benefits of eating fish are usually thought to outweigh the risks, but it's a good idea to limit intake of these high-mercury fish.